Subramaniam-dot/Comparing-Classifiers-for-Building-Classification-Models/README.md

 | SGD | 0.921053        |

 # Color wise Table for model performance
-Dark Green color to Light, where Dark shade has high score for that respective classifier and Light shade has less score for that respective classifier.
+**Dark Green color to Light**, where Dark shade has high score for that respective classifier and Light shade has less score for that respective classifier.
 ![](https://github.com/Subramaniam-dot/Comparing-Classifiers-for-Building-Classification-Models/blob/master/imag1.JPG?raw=true)